Mathematician, theoretical physicist and software professional (15 years experience). Curious about everything and keen to share knowledge.

 Labour to Machinery to Automation to AI

-44 percent of the CEOs surveyed agreed that robotics, automation and AI would reshape the future of many work places by making people "largely irrelevant" .
+Approximately, 44% of the CEOs surveyed agreed that robotics, automation and AI would reshape the future of many workplaces by making people "largely irrelevant" .

-Automation, smart technology and sophisticated algorithms are the immediate threat but Artifical Intelligence will pose a qualitatively different order of disruption.
+Automation, smart technology and sophisticated algorithms are the immediate threat, but artificial intelligence will pose a qualitatively different order of disruption.

 AI and the Legal Sector

-Talwar is upbeat about the prospects for AI in the Legal sector and indicates a number of ways this could go, but predicts clear evidence of replacement of lawyers with machines in the next three years together with the rise of distributed autonomous organisations, that is software based organisations with no human employees.
-The latter seems a little optimistic and while it is likely that the layman will trust a computer more than a human, as many do now, the legal technical experts, the equivalent of the finance industry’s quants, will, hopefully be much more sceptical.
+Talwar is upbeat about the prospects for AI in the Legal sector and indicates a number of ways this could go, but predicts clear evidence of the replacement of lawyers with machines in the next three years together with the rise of distributed autonomous organisations, that is software based organisations with no human employees.
+The latter seems a little optimistic, and while it is likely that the layman will trust a computer more than a human, as many do now, the legal, technical experts, the equivalent of the finance industry’s quants, will hopefully be much more sceptical.

 AI and the Software Profession

-Every good developer automates their work to some extent: how they do that is a matter of their experience and personality which is is why the software world is infested with swarms of competing standards and most enterprise programming involves gluing together incompatible buggy and insecure frameworks.
+Every good developer automates their work to some extent: how they do that is a matter of their experience and personality which is why the software world is infested with swarms of competing standards, and most enterprise programming involves glueing together incompatible buggy and insecure frameworks.

 Software professionals seem, like the rest of society, to be divided on the topic of AI and Jobs.
 Other than those who do not want to think about the risks:

 The outcome is likely to be something unexpected different from any of these.
-To paraphrase a well know saying it will be an unexpected unexpected, more like a Black Swan Event, perhaps unfolding slowly.
+To paraphrase a well-known saying, it will be an unexpected unexpected, more like a Black Swan Event, perhaps unfolding slowly.

 A Likely Future

-AI systems will become increasingly incomprehensible to humans leaving black box evaluation or evaluation by other Artificial Intelligences as the only way to check say safety critical software.
+AI systems will become increasingly incomprehensible to humans leaving black box evaluation or evaluation by other artificial intelligence as the only way to check, say, safety-critical software.

 The situation will get worse if AI designs hardware.

 AI is coming and will change almost everything.
-Jobs will vanish and new jobs may or may not be created but if employers reduce their staff to zero no one will be able to afford to buy their products until these new jobs arise.
-And the jobs may arise in the Black economy which may well leave the corporations that eliminated their staff again with no customers.
+Jobs will vanish, and new jobs may or may not be created, but if employers reduce their staff to zero, no one will be able to afford to buy their products until these new jobs arise.
+And jobs may arise in the Black economy, which may well leave the corporations that eliminated their staff again with no customers.
 Perhaps the machines will create fake jobs needing about one hour a week doing simple tasks or playing games.
-We can only hope they will regard the human race as pampered pets or at the worst honoured but unwanted elders.
-I can imagine two AIs arguing which one is due to take the human for a walk.
+We can only hope they will regard the human race as pampered pets or, at worst, honoured but unwanted elders.
+I can imagine two AIs arguing about which one is due to take the human for a walk.